Jocadbz/machine-care/README.md

 ### Installation

-Just move the script to somewhere in your path, i reccomend ```/usr/local/bin``` Or use the deb package.
+Just move the script to somewhere in your path, i reccomend ```/usr/local/bin```

+Or use the debian package.

 ### Usage